Actionable Books Notes: Outwitting the Devil by Napoleon Hill

 Lesson #5: Faith – The Foundation Of All Great Achievements

-Faith, self-believe is the real fuel that keeps the creator, entrepreneur, innovator pushing, trying to accomplish his goals no matter the temporary failures.
+Faith and self-believe are the real fuel that keeps the creator, entrepreneur, innovator, pushing, trying to accomplish his goals no matter the temporary failures.

 It takes some real balls to keep trying after so many failures.
 The people who will keep pushing after so many obstacles are the ones who really believe in their craft and the ones that will truly succeed.
 Napoleon Hill refers to these people as such who found and revealed their “Other Self”.

 According to him, everybody has two identities.
 One of which is motivated and responds to the impulses of the fear.
 The other, find inspiration and momentum in faith.